Adaptive generalized conditional gradient method for multiobjective optimization: Preliminaries

 Let $\bar{x}$ be a weakly Pareto optimal point of (\ref{prob}).
-Then $\bar{x}$ must satisfy $(\mathcal{V}'_{1}(\bar{x};d),\ldots,\mathcal{V}'_{m}(\bar{x};d))\notin -\mathbb{R}_{++}^{n} \mbox{ for all } d\in\mathbb{R}^{n}.$ This shows that
+Then $\bar{x}$ must satisfy This shows that

-The inequality in (\ref{prob33}) is sometimes refereed to in the literature as the criticality condition or the first order necessary condition for weak efficiency of (\ref{prob}) and $\bar{x}\in \mbox{dom}(\mathcal{G})=\cap_{i=1}^{m}\mbox{dom}(g_{i})$ satisfying (\ref{prob33}) is often called a Pareto stationary (critical) point of (\ref{prob}).
-Furthermore, convexity of each $\mathcal{V}_{i}$, $i=1,\ldots,m$ ensures that every Pareto critical point of (\ref{prob}) is a weakly Pareto optimal point of (\ref{prob}).
-Note that if each $\mathcal{V}_{i}$, $i=1,\ldots,m$ is a strictly or strongly convex function, then the Pareto critical point of (\ref{prob}) is Pareto optimal point.
+The inequality in (\ref{prob33}) is sometimes referred to in the literature as the criticality condition or the first-order necessary condition for weak efficiency of~\eqref{prob} and $\bar{x}\in \mbox{dom}(\mathcal{G})=\cap_{i=1}^{m}\mbox{dom}(g_{i})$ satisfying~\eqref{prob33} is often called a Pareto stationary (critical) point of~\eqref{prob}.
+Furthermore, convexity of each $\mathcal{V}_{i}$, $i=1,\ldots,m$ ensures that every Pareto critical point of~\eqref{prob} is a weakly Pareto optimal point of~\eqref{prob}.
+Note that if each $\mathcal{V}_{i}$, $i=1,\ldots,m$ is a strictly or strongly convex function, then Pareto critical points of~\eqref{prob} are Pareto optimal.
+Gradient-based methods have been used to solve several multiobjective optimization problem.
+Gradient-based approaches, however, are not entirely capable of solving problems such as portfolio optimization \cite{19qq}, and new and generalized problems of the form~\eqref{prob} and their solution approaches are constantly needed for a better theoretical insights and handle variety of optimization problems that appear in applications, for example, in Machine Learning (deep neural network) \cite{16aaaaa} and portfolio optimization \cite{19qq,6aaaa}.